Overview

 Insights

-Dylan is an associate in the firm’s Business Litigation practice.
-His litigation experience includes work for formerly and currently incarcerated clients through the Center on Wrongful Convictions, part of Northwestern University Pritzker School of Law’s Bluhm Legal Clinic.
-Dylan has also worked with the U.S. Equal Employment Opportunity Commission as a legal intern, where he conducted essential research into federal employment law.
+Prior to joining the firm, Dylan’s litigation experience included work for formerly and currently incarcerated clients through the Center on Wrongful Convictions, part of Northwestern University Pritzker School of Law’s Bluhm Legal Clinic.
+Dylan has also worked with the U.S. Equal Employment Opportunity Commission as a legal intern.

-Dylan is an associate in the firm’s Business Litigation practice.
-His litigation experience includes work for formerly and currently incarcerated clients through the Center on Wrongful Convictions, part of Northwestern University Pritzker School of Law’s Bluhm Legal Clinic.
-Dylan has also worked with the U.S. Equal Employment Opportunity Commission as a legal intern, where he conducted essential research into federal employment law.
+Prior to joining the firm, Dylan’s litigation experience included work for formerly and currently incarcerated clients through the Center on Wrongful Convictions, part of Northwestern University Pritzker School of Law’s Bluhm Legal Clinic.
+Dylan has also worked with the U.S. Equal Employment Opportunity Commission as a legal intern.

 • Clinical student, Center on Wrongful Convictions, Bluhm Legal Clinic, Northwestern University Pritzker School of Law, 2022-2023